 What is the most critical technology for any mobile device?
 It’s not the screen quality or size.
 It’s not the storage space or cloud services.
 It’s the battery.
 Because without the battery it doesn’t matter how advanced your phone is, because if you can’t turn it on it’s less useful than a pen and pad of paper.

-More recently — with the iPhone XR and iPhone XS — Apple has made some pretty big steps forwards with battery performance, especially on the larger Plus models.
-For a lot of people, though, namely those using older iPhones, battery performance is still something of an annoyance, and getting through an entire day can be problematic.
+More recently — with the iPhone 11 and iPhone 11 Pro — Apple has made some pretty big steps forwards with battery performance, especially on the larger Pro models.
+For a lot of people, though, namely, those using older iPhones, battery performance is still something of an annoyance, and getting through an entire day can be problematic.

 I love my iPhone.
 I use it all day, every day.
 This means that for part of the day, my iPhone is the best thing in the world — when it’s working properly.

 But once you get south of 30% battery life, usually around 3-4 pm without a re-charge, well, it kind of becomes a pain in the ass.
 In order to improve this situation, I’ve started using a number of tricks to make my battery life last longer.

 How To Improve iPhone Battery Life RIGHT NOW

 Tricks that will not only save you battery life but – in some cases – also improve the overall performance of your beloved iPhone.

 Most of the tricks listed below are easy to implement and should when viewed cumulatively, equate to some pretty impressive bumps in your iPhone’s endurance.